cljctools/mult/readme.txt

     - can be considered the current best option
     - VSCode is the undeniable best open source editor
     - Calva works perfectly, but is written in typescript
-    - nodejs runtime is undesirable, but not a problem
+    - NodeJS runtime is undesirable, but not a problem
 - what exactly mult's design and value is ? what's the trigger to bother at all?
   - sometimes (rarely, but it happens), you run multiple apps that form a system
   - it's not an every-day thing, but when it happens, pain follows